Tom-Ski/talossample/README.md

 - bongo can be in any directory, you just need to make sure `settings.gradle` is referencing bongo properly `../bongo` for the case where `bongo` and `talossample` or your project, share the same common parent.

+- Make sure version in gradle properties is 7.4 (matching this one)

 - To GdxDefinition.gwt.xml add